• Skip to primary navigation

 The Ingredients

-• Canned – kidney beans, chopped tomatoes, coconut milk.
+• Canned Ingredients – kidney beans, chopped tomatoes, coconut milk.

-• Aromatics – Onion, ginger, garlic, and chili.
+• Aromatics – Onion, ginger, garlic, and green chili that are sauteed in vegetable oil.

 • Spices – coriander, cumin (ground and seeds), turmeric, garam masala, black pepper, and salt.

-kidney bean curry ingredients shown in a flat lay
+kidney bean curry ingredients shown in an overhead shot

 How to Make Red Kidney Bean Curry